 BAN ON PLASTICS & CONTAINER DEPOSIT SYSTEM

-In 2013, partnering with WorldHouse Caribbean and the major retail stores in the BVI, a voluntary plastic ban was implemented for a year – with many retailers continuing to charge for plastic bags for many years following.
+In 2013, Green VI partnering with WorldHouse Caribbean and the major retail stores in the BVI, implemented a voluntary plastic ban for a year – with many retailers continuing to charge for plastic bags for many years following.

 RENEWABLE ENERGY ADVOCACY